RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 run at port=8003 and port=8004, respectively.
 The proxy is set up to forward requests to Multiplexer and Registrar.

-A pseudo user "lens3" is the owner of the services in this guide, who is given a privilege of sudoers.
-Optionally, a second pseudo user, anyone who can access the Lens3 configuration file, may be prepared as an administrator.

-IT IS HIGHLY RECOMMENDED THE SERVER HOST IS NOT OPEN FOR USERS.

-We assume RedHat/Rocky 8.10 and Golang 1.22 at this writing (in Aug 2024).

 - Services and thier ports
   - HTTP Proxy (port=433)
   - Valkey (port=6378)